pjtunstall/ziggurats/README.md

 ### Encapsulations versus principle of least privilege

-My instinct was to pass just the necessary values from `controller` to `view` in `this.view.drawCrosshairs(this.model.midX, this.model.midY);`, but there was a suggestion that it might be more in keeping with MVC philosophy to pass `model` and let `view` extract the values it needs.
+My instinct was to pass just the necessary values from `controller` to `view` in `this.view.drawCrosshairs(this.model.midX, this.model.midY);` (before I moved drawing to a worker thread), but there was a suggestion that it might be more in keeping with MVC philosophy to pass `model` and let `view` extract the values it needs.
 I've followed my original idea for now, considering that the controller is supposed to mediate between the others, but I'd be curious to hear arguments either way.
 (This was before moving the drawing to a web worker, when it was all done directly in `view`.)

 ### When to use `requestAnimationFrame`